Wahi Annuar

 Wahi Annuar was a Malayan communist.
 He took to the forests at the beginning of the Malayan emergency.
 He was a leader in the MRLA 10th Malay Regiment.
-However, he surrendered to the British in February 1950.
+He was the fourth husband of fellow Communist leader Shamsiah Fakeh.
+However, he surrendered to the British in February 1950 and Shamsiah believed him dead.
+He eventually died many years later in 1980.